-Be sure your doctor knows what medications you take, especially any anti-inflammatory medication or blood thinners.
-This includes aspirin and any other over-the-counter medications, herbs, and supplements.
+Be sure your healthcare provider knows what medicines you take, especially any anti-inflammatory medicine or blood thinners.
+This includes aspirin and any other over-the-counter medicines, herbs, and supplements.

 Have an adult family member or friend drive you home after the procedure.

 For the first 24 hours after your surgery:

 Do not make important decisions or sign documents.